pytorch/tutorials/recipes_source/xeon_run_cpu.rst

    * - ``-h``, ``--help``
      -
      -
-     - Show the help message and exit.
+     - To show the help message and exit.
    * - ``-m``, ``--module``
      -
      -
-     - Changes each process to interpret the launch script as a python module, executing with the same behavior as "python -m".
+     - To change each process to interpret the launch script as a python module, executing with the same behavior as "python -m".
    * - ``--no-python``
      - bool
      - False
-     - Do not prepend the program with "python" - just exec it directly.
+     - To avoid prepending the program with "python" - just execute it directly.
 Useful when the script is not a Python script.
    * - ``--log-path``
      - str
      - ``''``
-     - The log file directory.
+     - To specify the log file directory.
 Default path is ``''``, which means disable logging to files.
    * - ``--log-file-prefix``
      - str
-     - 'run'
+     - "run"
-     - log file name prefix.
+     - Prefix of the log file name.

 Knobs for applying or disabling optimizations are: